-NOTE: NUR 180 Transition to Professional Nursing is a prerequisite for all advanced standing students.
-The course is offered in I-Term and summer term and should be taken by the advanced standing student prior to entry into the first nursing course.
+NOTE: NUR 180 Transition to Professional Nursing is a prerequisite for advanced standing students.
+The course is offered in the summer term prior to entry into the first nursing course.
+HLGU students transferring directly from the PN program are exempt from this course.